 - Risk level (1-4)

-Alternatively, people can search for offenders nearby by entering their addresses and performing a map search.
+Alternatively, members of the public can search for offenders nearby by entering their addresses and performing a map search.
 A map with all markers for all sex offenders in the area will come up.
 Select any marker to see more info about an offender.

-Otherwise, people can also search for offenders in their area by searching near their device and allowing the website to access their location, showing a similar map of sex offenders.
+Otherwise, users can also search for offenders in their area by allowing the website to access their location, after which the site will show a similar map of sex offenders nearby.

-To obtain a background check, an employer must provide the candidate or employee with a BCIA 8016, Request for Live Scan Service form.
-The candidate can then visit a Live Scan service operator with identification to submit their fingerprints.
+To obtain a background check, an employer must provide the candidate or employee with a BCIA 8016 – Request for Live Scan Service Form.
+The candidate can then visit a Live Scan fingerprint service location with identification to submit their fingerprints.

-If no match is found, the agency will get a response within 48-72 hours of the Live Scan location forwarding the fingerprints to the DOJ.
-However, if a match is found, a technician must manually review the RAP sheet before responding to the agency, which can take an indefinite amount of time.
+If no match is found, the requesting agency will get a response within 48-72 hours of the Live Scan location forwarding the fingerprints to the DOJ.
+However, if a match is found, a technician must manually review the RAP sheet before responding to the agency and this can take an indefinite amount of time.

-Most state courts keep public electronic court records in California, which the public can view by visiting the courthouse or searching the court’s website.
+Most California state courts keep public electronic court records, which the public can view by visiting the nearest courthouse or browsing the court’s website.
 These include the Superior Courts of each county and Appellate Courts of each District.

 Meanwhile, Appellate Courts handle appeals of cases from trial (Superior) courts.
 The California Supreme Court has the most authority, taking on death penalty appeals and disciplinary cases involving judges.

-For Superior Courts of counties and Appellate Courts, The Judicial Branch of California provides a handy list of all courts in the state along with their websites and a tool to find a particular court by zip code.8
+For Superior Courts of counties and Appellate Courts, The Judicial Branch of California provides a handy list of all courts in the state along with their websites, contact information, and a tool to find a particular court by zip code.8

 Once on the court’s website, there will be an option to search for court cases by: